Skip to main content

 Identify a Proposed Route to Submit in the Application

-Finally, the project team will use the information and public input gathered to develop a proposed route that we anticipate submitting to the MPUC later in 2026.
+The project team will use the information and public input gathered to develop a proposed route that we anticipate submitting to the MPUC later in 2026.

 MPUC Issues a Decision on a Final Route